 Even When They’re Not Fatal, the Effects of Overdose Can Be Extreme

 Activists, families, medical professionals, and members of the recovery community have attempted to put a stop to rising rates of overdose by making naloxone more accessible.
 Naloxone is an opiate overdose reversal drug that can save lives.
 Obviously, surviving an overdose is a good thing, and when people do, they are lucky.
-But because overdose fatalities are so awful, it’s easy to forget that even if you survive, the effects of overdose can still be very serious.
+But, because overdose fatalities are so awful, it’s easy to forget that even if you survive, the effects of overdose can still be very serious.

 Focusing On All of the Potential Effects of Overdose

 Much of the focus with regard to preventing overdoses and educating people about them is geared toward saving lives, as it should be.
 However, besides fatality, there are other extreme consequences of overdosing that can impact victims’ lives permanently and drastically.
 By spreading awareness of the effects of overdose, we hope more individuals understand the dangers of using opioids.
 And, to get help before overdose can even happen.
 Prevention is always better than treatment.

-Permanent Effects of Overdose
+Permanent Effects of Overdose due to Positioning

-In addition to potential fatality, the effects of overdose can include serious injury.
+In addition to the potential fatality, the effects of overdose can include serious injury.
 For example, sometimes overdose can cause nerve damage, permanent injury, or even paralysis of limbs.
 This can occur when someone overdoses and remains in the same spot or position for a long time before they are found.
 Certain positions, such as a bent leg or arm, can cause blood circulation to be cut off from limbs.
-This can lead to nerve damage, long-term pain, a limp or decreased mobility, or can even cause someone to require an amputation of a dead limb or paralysis.
+This can lead to nerve damage, long-term pain, a limp or decreased mobility, or can even cause someone to require amputation of a dead limb or paralysis.

 Comprehensive Care and Prevention